vnsny-bia/VisitContactTrace/README.md

 # Data

-The Visit Contact Tracing Application was built to support a common data structure often used in community-based healthcare settings for functions such as billing and documentation in the clinical record.
-This data structure represents the unique environment of community-based care is the motivation for creating this application.
+The Visit Contact Tracing Application was built to support a common data structure used in community-based healthcare settings for functions such as billing and documentation in the clinical record.
+This data structure, which represents the unique environment of community-based care, is the motivation for creating this application.
 Most contact tracing applications assume all individuals have the potential to encounter all other individuals.
-In a community-based healthcare setting, patients are usually homebound and are never observed to encounter each other nor do the staff.
-It is possible for staff to encounter each other, but these types of data are rarely embedded in a healthcare administrative record.
-In this visit-based application of contact tracing, the clinician in the community-based healthcare setting is the focus potential vectors of exposure to other homebound patients (if no precautions are made to protect clinicians and patients from infectious diseases).
-The authors acknowledge that the application of this type of contact tracing is not limited to community-based healthcare settings.
+In a community-based healthcare setting, patients usually are homebound or have significant disability, and are not observed to encounter each other.
+While it is possible under certain circumstances for community-based clinical staff to interact in the field, it is an uncommon occurrence.
+In this visit-based application of contact tracing, the clinician in the community-based healthcare setting is the modeled vector for exposure to other homebound patients (if no precautions are made to protect clinicians and patients from infectious diseases).
+The authors acknowledge that potential applications of this type of contact tracing are not limited to community-based healthcare settings.

 The image below shows a snippet of an example dataset where _n_ clinicians have delivered _n_ x _p_ visits to _p_ patients during an observation window of February - May 2020.
 In this simulated example, Patient 4 was first visited by [Anna Caroline Maxwell](https://en.wikipedia.org/wiki/Anna_Maxwell) on February, 27, 2020, then [Lillian Wald](https://en.wikipedia.org/wiki/Lillian_Wald) continued the case visiting every 2-6 days from February, 29, 2020 to March, 31, 2020.

 <img src="./inst/www/visithc.png" width="400" height="400" align="center"/>

-## Data Specifiations <a name="dataspec"></a>
+## Data Specifications <a name="dataspec"></a>

-Please note that the contact tracing will not be accurate if there are any data integertity and completeness issues.
-Please take this inconplete list of items to consider:

-Please note that the contact tracing will not be accurate if there are any data integrity and completeness issues.
-Please take this incomplete list of items to consider:
+Please note that the contact tracing will not be accurate if there are any data integrity or completeness issues.
+Please take the following (incomplete) considerations:

-* Preprocessing of data should be carefully considered prior
+* Preprocessing of data to ensure proper filtering for the appropriate unit - a direct person-to-person encounter
-  * Consider dropping records that don’t represent a face-to-face encounter (e.g. filter out telephonic or telemedicine visits)
+  * Exclude telephonic or telemedicine "visits" or encounters
 * Do not inadvertently exclude any face-to-face records that may be critical to the contact tracing
   * The time period of which the data was extracted should fully encapsulate any querying windows of time during the contact tracing

 The **VisitContactTracing** application requires a minimum set of fields in a data set meeting the following requirements: